 Very little can be done to remove a surface film from a stormwater pond once it has spread across the pond.
 If it is biological in origin (pollen or algae), it usually will dissipate or biodegrade on its own within a couple of weeks.
 If the film is the result of soils and muddy water, the problem may persist until erosion can be stopped or the source of the muddy water is eliminated.
 Oil films can be managed and involve a two-step process.
 First, oils can be removed from the pond surface using oil absorbing socks and booms.
 If the inlet where the oil is entering the pond can be identified, it should be protected by floating booms that will quarantine the oil before it disperses across the pond.
 Second, the source of the oil must be eliminated.
 This means that the catch basins need to be inspected for evidence of oil dumping into storm drains, or the streets and driveways need to be inspected for evidence of an oil spill.
 If a spill or illicit discharge is identified, the community may choose to hire a mobile pressure washer who can clean the surface AND reclaim the washwater that contains the oil so that it does not wash to the storm drain or to the pond.

-Foams that form on the surface of stormwater ponds may be the result of illicit discharges of soap and detergents (see image on the left).
-They also can be formed naturally, usually in association with algae blooms.
-Plant cells contain natural surfactants that change water surface tension.
+Foams that form on the surface of stormwater ponds may be the result of illicit discharges of soap and detergents (see image on the left), or they can be formed naturally, usually in association with algae blooms.
+All plant cells contain natural surfactants that change water surface tension.
 After an algae bloom occurs and the algae begin to die, their cells rupture and release these natural surfactants into the water.
 Add some current or wave action to this mixture and this water can begin to form a froth or foam (see image on the right).
 This is the most common reason for the formation of "sea foam" at the beach.
+Natural foams also form in water with a lot of organic matter such as in black water rivers and swamps in the coastal plain.
+All of the leaves and woody debris that fall in swamps decay and release their natural surfactants into the water.
+This is the same reason tea and coffee form a froth on the surface when being boiled.

 How can I tell the difference between foams from detergents and natural foams?

 Slimes are usually the result of biological activity in the pond.
 They often are formed by the growth of algae or microbes at the water's edge or on the bottom in the shallow areas of the pond.
 These types of slimes are most often green or black, and are familiar to most residents.
 In some ponds, residents may complain about the development of an orange-brown gelatinous substance on the bottom near the shoreline (See picture to the right).
 The substance is clumpy and breaks apart easily.
 This substance being described is most likely colonies of iron-loving bacteria (Acidithiobacillus ferroxidans) that are taking advantage of oxidized iron in the water (See image on the right).
 The gelatinous colonies of iron-loving bacteria most commonly form in ponds that are being supplemented with well water that is high in iron, a common condition in South Carolina well water.
 Iron-loving bacteria may affect pH in a pond, but they are not known to be toxic and should not be expected to cause impairments in ponds.
-The only way to eliminate these bacterial colonies is to reduce iron content in the pond by turning off the well.
+The presence of iron bacteria near an inlet might indicate that the pipe leading to the inlet has cracked or separated and is allowing ground water to enter the pipe.
+If large colonies of this type of bacteria are near a particular inlet, you should have the pipe leading to that inlet inspected for a separation to prevent a sink hole or blockage from forming.